Back/How I AI

 The v0.dev dashboard, ready for a prompt input, demonstrating its 'no-code' approach to building.
 The interface shows options to create projects from scratch, Figma imports, or existing screenshots, alongside community-contributed templates like 'Brilliance SaaS Landing Page' and 'AI Gateway Starter'.

 Outcome: v0 generates a surprisingly detailed and interactive dashboard for the smart fridge.
 It includes widgets for temperature, power usage, and my personal favorite, a Door Status widget—a perfect feature for parents!
 Because the PRD emphasized local processing and privacy, the prototype even includes a 100% Local Processing badge and system diagnostics showing an onboard GPU.
-This prototype is now a powerful asset for product reviews, allowing stakeholders to see, touch, and feel the product vision.
+This prototype is now a really useful asset for product reviews, allowing stakeholders to see, touch, and feel the product vision.

 A generated v0 prototype of the smart fridge dashboard in dark mode, displaying real-time metrics and an AI chat interface, presented during a 'How I AI' podcast.